Types Of Freshwater Aquarium Sharks

 The freshwater sharks are of rare species.
 They are omnivores and are not particular about what they consume.
 Most times their diet consists of pellet, flakes and dried food.

-Not all freshwater sharks are suitable to be kept as pets because some of them can be harmful and aggressive.
+Not all Types of freshwater aquarium shark are suitable to be kept as pets because some of them can be harmful and aggressive.

 Here are some extensive descriptions of the various types of freshwater aquarium sharks, they are as follows;